 Being in school is considered vital for children’s education and well-being, so the emphasis remains on all pupils returning to school on the basis that the risk to children of becoming ill from Covid-19 is considered as very low.
 It is acknowledged that schools are not entirely risk-free, but provided schools assess how to balance minimising Covid-19 risks, by maximising control measures, hygiene protocols etc. it is viewed as being manageable for all pupils to remain in school.
 Schools are warned to plan for local lockdown restrictions and how to ensure continuity of education.

 - What are the essential measures?

-Requiring those who are ill to stay at home; incorporating a robust hand and respiratory hygiene protocol; having enhanced cleaning arrangements (which may include cleaning during the school day); engaging with NHS Test and Trace; and taking steps to minimise potential for contamination (for example maximising distancing in school insofar as possible).
+Requiring those who are ill to stay at home; incorporating a robust hand and respiratory hygiene protocol; having enhanced cleaning and ventilation arrangements (which may include cleaning during the school day); engaging with NHS Test and Trace; and taking steps to minimise potential for contamination (for example maximising distancing in school insofar as possible).

 - Do I need to risk assess?

 Yes – you will have done this as part of the planning for a return to full time provision in September : it is a legal obligation to update / revise your risk assessments so that you actively consider the additional risks of greater numbers of pupils and, possibly, staff, and what control measures you need to put in place to mitigate those risks.
 Your Covid-19 risk assessments are dynamic and should be reviewed regularly ensuring that controls are effective, working as planned and updated appropriately further to issues identified and changes in public health advice.

 - Do I need to consult with my staff again in relation to the updated risk assessment

 Yes – that is the one area where a consultation is required.
 The guidance emphasises the importance of bringing your staff with you and consulting with them